IFPI Greece: Anti-infringement campaigns

-IFPI Greece runs a campaign against copyright violation with the help of the recording industry.
-Beginning in 2002, During IFPI Greece's first annual "Arion Music Awards", its "Piracy Kills Music" campaign was launched, aimed at raising awareness among consumers.
+IFPI Greece runs campaigns against copyright violation with the help of the recording industry.
+Beginning in 2002, during IFPI Greece's first annual "Arion Music Awards", its "Piracy Kills Music" campaign was launched, aimed at raising awareness among consumers.
 Campaign logos would appear on almost every album release, inserted into music videos broadcasts, and public service announcements were designed as magazine and newspaper ads.
 The slogan was also heard regularly in radio spots of major radio stations.

 From 2002 to 2004, the slogan appeared as a logo featuring an open, red-colored hand print in the background.
 In 2005, the logo was updated with a differently stylized straight red-colored hand containing a black disc in its palm, with the "Piracy Kills Music" slogan appearing as caption below it.
 In 2007, IFPI Greece changed its anti-infringement slogan to "Let Music Live" which would appear as a caption to a colorful musical note.
 This tactic of imprinting CDs and music videos appears to be fading as fewer labels have chosen to continue this practice since 2009.